astrixgame/gpx-image-downloader/README.md

 # GPX Image downloader
-Used to automate download images from exported gpx files.
+Used to automate download images from exported gpx files.<br>
 **NOTE:** Supported input files are with gpx extensions and xml format with ns GPX/1/0

 ## 🧐 Features